navarrotech/anubis/README.md

 * Frontend state - [Spiccato](https://www.npmjs.com/package/spiccato) by qdizon
 * Frontend css - [Tailwinds CSS](https://tailwindcss.com/)

+## Opinionated shapes
+The backend is opinionated about the user document and user preferences document.
+You cannot modify the core user document.
+Anubis is built to have things extend the user document like one-to-one database fields but not modify the user document directly.

+Anubis also will allow for multiple authentication methods, including password, passwordless, oauth, phone code, etc. Anubis also allows for Auth multi-factor through code and phone built-in.

+## Time clock
+ALL time in Anubis is done in UTC time.
+This includes inbound dates, outbound dates, saved database dates, everything.

+The user preferences document includes a timezone field, and the frontend will convert times from UTC before showing to the user.
+Likewise the frontend will also convert all dates into UTC time before sending to the backend.
+The backend always expects all dates as UTC.

+## Future goals
+The goal is to have Anubis also integrate with custom anubis plugins to extend functionality, so for example, you could use a firebase-auth plugin that will use serverless firebase to authenticate your entire application.

 ## What about custom features?
 Let's say I want to put a Leaflet/Mapbox map into the software, or maybe I'm building a dating app and have very untraditional UI for swiping left/right.